crashlytics/digits-theming-ios/README.md

 ## Compatibility

-This project was written in Swift 1.2 and on Xcode 6.4.
+This project was written in Swift 2 on Xcode 7.

 ## License